uclaacm/hackschool-f19/session-6-frontend-more-on-react/README.md

 ```

 Let's update our DialogueLine to show the character name.
 Also, let's go ahead and add an image to our DialogueLine.
-We can create a dictionary of images and then choose the correct image link in the dictionary by matching the character name.
+We can create an object of character images and then choose the correct image link in the dictionary by matching the character name.

 ```jsx